abhiroyg/scrape-anime/README.md

     1. We also have to give provision to say, if ova gets released for the same anime (say, after 2 years), we should recognize it and store the downloaded stuff in same folder, may be a different sub-folder.
     1. But, if the folder gets deleted, since we store in db the folder, we can reproduce the folder name.

+    1. We can take *genre* information from user to give suggestions only in those genre.
+Either the blacklist genre or whitelist genre or both.
+    1. We can integrate this with `anime-planet` or `my-anime-list (MAL)` to get descriptions of anime so that user can decide if we wants to download the anime.